laiweileeee/terra-starter/README.md

 # buildspace Web3 app on Terra project

-To learn about terra's cosmwasm contracts
+Did this to learn terra's cosmwasm contracts

 ### **Welcome 👋**